irsyaadbp/LaravelCrud/README.md

 php artisan serve
 ```

-Then you get url, and open it into browser
+Then you get url, and open it to browser

 Or you can use this way